-Yuzu Bath (ユズ湯)
+Winter Solstice Yuzu Bath (ユズ湯)

 It’s easy, just pop some store-bought yuzu in your hot bath and you’re done.
-You can also cut the yuzu in slices and soak them in the bath using a sheer towel or cloth like you’re making tea.
+You can also cut the yuzu in slices and soak them in the bath using a sheer towel or cloth-like you’re making tea.

-Pumpkin and other Solstice food
+Pumpkin and other Winter Solstice Food

 What should you eat on the Winter Solstice in Japan?
 Besides yuzu, Japanese pumpkin, or kabocha(かぼちゃ), is also a favorite on the Winter Solstice.
 In winter it is difficult to grow crops, but kabocha is a sturdy vegetable and can be easily preserved.
-The vitamins are good during the winter for protecting your body from sickness.
+Also, the vitamins are good during the winter for protecting your body from sickness.
 So, if you are wondering what to eat on the winter solstice in Japan, look for a dish that includes pumpkins.

-What makes food lucky?
+What makes food lucky in Japan?

 The Japanese hiragana alphabet ends with the character “n(ん)”.
-Since Winter Solstice marks the end of the short days anything with the last character of the hiragana order is seen as lucky.
+Since Winter Solstice marks the end of the short days, anything with the last character of the hiragana order is seen as lucky.
 This includes; ninjin (carrot), daikon (Japanese white radish), udon (noodles), konnyaku (gelatine made from the devil’s root) and ginnan (ginkgo nut).

 From this day onward the days will start getting longer again, bringing more sun.
 With this swing from night to day it is also believed that it’s a swing from the negative to the positive, meaning everyone’s luck will turn for the positive side!